 Students who successfully complete the university's designated English language affiliate program, or students who have studied in a U.S. high school for four years or have completed two years of English composition at another accredited U.S. college or university may request a waiver of the Proof of English Proficiency requirement.

-Students who have successfully gained admission to CLU may defer their enrollment up to one year by submitting their enrollment deposit by May 1 and a written request to the Office of Undergraduate Admission.
+Students who have successfully gained admission to Cal Lutheran may defer their enrollment up to one year by submitting their enrollment deposit by May 1 and a written request to the Office of Undergraduate Admission.
 The request must include the reason for the deferral.
 If the reason for deferral is to attend another college or university, the request will not be granted.

 Students who choose to attend another college or university after their request for deferral is granted will forfeit admission and scholarship and will be required to be reconsidered for admission to the University.